danielneil/Shark/README.md

 Shark has lots of moving parts, so feel free to cherry pick a component that interests you.

-The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following would be highly warranted.
+The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following would be ideal.

 ### Programming

-Bash Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, SQL, CatBoost, JSON, CSV, Python, PANDAS, REST and PERL
+Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, SQL, CatBoost, JSON, CSV, Python, PANDAS, REST and PERL

 ### Technologies